nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 |      Input       | `d/Lunch a/15.60 da/15-08-2022 c/Food` |
 |  Optional Input  |                  NIL                   |

-- Letters followed by a forward slash is called a prefix and will be used to specify a specific parameter<br>
+- Letters followed by a forward slash is called an identifier and will be used to specify a specific parameter<br>
   e.g. `t/ ` refers to the entry type parameter.

-- PennyWise will always take the **LAST OCCURRENCE** of a command prefix should there be more than 1 of the same command prefix in a given command. <br/>
+- PennyWise will always take the **LAST OCCURRENCE** of a command identifier should there be more than 1 of the same command identifier in a given command. <br/>
   e.g. PennyWise will add the following `Income` with the description: "October Allowance" upon running the following command.
   <pre>
     <code>